mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/cdrfgzip/README.md

 Filtering for CDR is meant to collect the information of the only related devices, which can be correlated by Device Name, hence the phone.csv  from UCM data is used.
 For convenience, both UCM data tarfile and phone.csv can be used.
 Filtering is optional.
-IF not specifying a filter or something goes wrong with filter file, the filtering will be ignored.
+If not specifying a filter or something goes wrong with filter file, the filtering will be ignored.
 Design/Implementation
-The codes are in written in Python, using Python Standard library to avoid extra installation requirement.
+The codes are written in Python, using Python Standard library to avoid extra installation requirement.
 The only required input is the path of UCM CDR folder.
 The user running the script must have read permission on the path and CDR files.
 The filtering step is executed before column removal, in case that a filtering uses the column content to be removed.